-The United Nations Environment Programme (UNEP) has an explicit mandate to work on marine litter and microplastics since 1995, in the context of the protection of the marine environment through the GPA for the Protection of the Marine Environment from Land-based Activities.
+The United Nations Environment Programme

+(UNEP) has an explicit mandate to work on marine litter and microplastics since 1995, in the context of the protection of the marine environment through the GPA for the Protection of the Marine Environment from Land-based Activities.
 Within UNEP, a GPA team supports and facilitates the implementation of the work programme and relevant UNEA resolutions by acting as a coordinating unit.
-UNEP was requested by UNEA to establish the Global Partnership on Marine Litter (GPML), 81 while providing technical assistance to countries and aiming to improve the science-policy interface on this issue.
-UNEP also is the custodian of indicator 14.1.1 and other SDG targets related to marine litter, for example, targets 6.3 and 6.6, while administering seven Regional Seas Programmes and hosting their Secretariats.
-UNEP shares knowledge with different types of audiences, including recommendations for policy-makers, massive open online courses (MOOCs) on marine litter and through the Clean Seas Campaign.
-82 UNEP also undertakes a number of projects and initiatives aimed at understanding the impact of consumption and production patterns on plastic pollution and identifying solutions offered by a plastic circular economy.
-UNEP serves as the secretariat of the One Planet Network (which implements the 10 Year Framework of Programmes on Sustainable Consumption and Production - 10YFP) and the Strategic Approach to International Chemicals Management (SAICM).
-8384 One key initiative has been the GEF-funded project in 2017-2019 "Addressing Marine Plastics - a systemic approach".85 The project sought to develop a baseline of knowledge on marine plastics sources, pathways and environmental impacts.
-The New Plastics Economy Global Commitment, 86 led by the Ellen MacArthur Foundation in collaboration with UNEP, is an example of an initiative which focuses on the uptake of circular economy across the entire plastic value chain; UNEP is leading the engagement of government signatories.
-UNEP works closely on marine issues with FAO, IMO, IOC, the Regional Seas Programmes and Regional Seas Conventions, and with many other UN agencies such as UN-Habitat, the BRS Secretariat, UNIDO (for example, sustainable alternatives to fossil fuel-based plastics), UNWTO, OECD and IUCN on upstream issues such as waste management, plastics and consumption and production.
+UNEP was requested by UNEA to establish the Global Partnership on Marine Litter (GPML),81 while providing technical assistance to countries and aiming to improve the science-policy interface on this issue.
+UNEP is also the custodian of indicator 14.1.1 and other SDG targets related to marine litter, for example, targets 6.3 and 6.6, while administering seven Regional Seas Programmes and hosting their Secretariats.
+UNEP shares knowledge with different types of audiences, including recommendations for policy-makers, massive open online courses (MOOCs) on marine litter and through the Clean Seas Campaign.82 UNEP also undertakes a number of projects and initiatives aimed at understanding the impact of consumption and production patterns on plastic pollution and identifying solutions offered by a plastic circular economy.
+UNEP serves as the secretariat of the One Planet Network (which implements the